cyberbotics/webots/docs/discord/technical-questions.md

 No not this one unfortunately.

-##### Luftwaffel 06/11/2020 12:04:12
+##### Simon Steinmann [Moderator] 06/11/2020 12:04:12
 oh, but not the robotiq gripper?

 ##### David Mansolino [cyberbotics] 06/11/2020 12:03:17
 > Is there already a proto for the 2 finger robotiq gripper?

-`@Luftwaffel` I just created one in our development environment this morning: [https://cyberbotics.com/doc/guide/p-rob3?version=develop#gripper](https://cyberbotics.com/doc/guide/p-rob3?version=develop#gripper)
+`@Simon Steinmann` I just created one in our development environment this morning: [https://cyberbotics.com/doc/guide/p-rob3?version=develop#gripper](https://cyberbotics.com/doc/guide/p-rob3?version=develop#gripper)

-##### Luftwaffel 06/11/2020 11:59:11
+##### Simon Steinmann [Moderator] 06/11/2020 11:59:11
 Is there already a proto for the 2 finger robotiq gripper?

 `@dimple.bhuta` you're welcome 🙂

 ##### dimple.bhuta 06/11/2020 11:06:08
 I think I understand what needs to be done.
 Instead of Vehicle class that has been defined in Objects.py.
 I need to try to access the 'Car' class for ros\_automobile work.
 I will definitely give it a go.
 And if it works I share the results.
-Thank you `@Luftwaffel`  for your help
+Thank you `@Simon Steinmann`  for your help

-##### Luftwaffel 06/11/2020 10:43:19
+##### Simon Steinmann [Moderator] 06/11/2020 10:43:19
 you should be able to adress or call the different vehicles by using

 self.vehicles(number).node